2 min read

 How long does it take to get a Clearing decision?

-1. Connecting to a Clearing Adviser
+1. Connecting to a Clearing adviser

-It can take up to 20 minutes to connect to a Clearing Adviser.
+It can take up to 20 minutes to connect to a Clearing adviser.

 Once you have chosen which universities to reach out to, you should get in touch via online chat or the phone.
 An adviser will usually be in touch within 20 minutes.
 Clearing lines are often busy, particularly on A Level Results Day, so it’s normal to have to wait a short while.